Operational criterion for controlled dense coding with non-trivial tripartite entangled states: Some other non-trivial tripartite entangled states and their utilities in controlled dense coding

 \subsection{Symmetric state in controlled dense coding}

 Next, we consider three-qubit symmetric states \cite{you482297} defined as

 where $p^{2} + q^{2} + r^{2} + s^{2} = 1$.
 Without loss of generality, the coefficients $p$, $q$, $r$, $s$ are considered to be real along with the condition $p \geq q \geq r \geq s$.
 Writing the three-qubit state (\ref{symmetry}) in density matrix form as $\rho^{S}_{abc}$, one can verify that the rank of reduced density matrices are $rank(\rho^{S}_{a})=rank(\rho^{S}_{b})=rank(\rho^{S}_{c})=2$.
-Using equation (\ref{tangle}), we also find that the 3-tangle of the symmetric state is $4(p^{2}+r^{2})(q^{2}+s^{2})$ which is nonvanishing.
+Using eq.(\ref{tangle}), we also find that the 3-tangle of the symmetric state is $4(p^{2}+r^{2})(q^{2}+s^{2})$ which is non-vanishing (since all of $p,\:q,\: r,\:s$ are not zero).
 Hence, the states (\ref{symmetry}) must fall under the $GHZ$-class of states (\ref{ghzClass}).
 With the state (\ref{symmetry}), controlled dense coding can be successfully performed as has been shown in \cite{you482297} which validates our claim.